ERNICommunity/Connect-NLP/README.md

-# Connect-NLP
-An iPython notebook tutorial on extracting data from the Connect advertising texts using nltk
+# NLP tutorial from EDD3 2016